What Is Email Marketing for Artists?

 Your follow-up must be attentive and purposeful.
 Make it as professional as the lead magnet you used to get someone in your sales funnels.
 Digital marketing jargon revolves around these acronyms: TOFU, MOFU, and BOFU.
 They represent the top, middle, and bottom of the sales funnel.

 Those entering the wide end at the top (TOFU) of the funnel have shown some interest in your lead magnet.
 But they have no interest—yet—in spending money with you.
 At the top, you want to accommodate everyone.
 As prospects show interest, they move to the middle (MOFU) of the funnel.
-It is here through segmentation and nurturing; you build trust, authority, and desire for your art.
+It is here through segmentation and nurturing that you build trust, authority, and desire for your art.
 A customer at the bottom (BOFU) part of the funnel is ready to buy.
 They might have questions, items in the cart, or by completing a sales transaction.
 Your interactions with them at this stage are crucial.

 Segmentation and Personalization Improve Results

-You don't treat repeat customers in your studio the same a brand-new visitors.
+You don't treat repeat customers in your studio the same as brand-new visitors.
 Your conversation is different for each situation, and marketing automation lets you send personalized messages.
 Your campaigns will contain if/then logic-driven email sequences.
 Each will respond to where a buyer is in the funnel.

 In some cases, you may treat customers who show interest in specific types of art.
 For example, a sculpture buyer has different interests than a prospect for a painting.
 You may have print and original buyers.
-Those are among innumerable ways tags can identify customers and send them email sequences to match their interests.
+Those are among the innumerable ways tags can identify customers and send them email sequences to match their interests.

 For example, the system applies a tag for each purchase.
 Tags can trigger an action to add or remove a contact from a sales sequence.
-The same or other tags can then move buyers to a thank you series.
+The same or other tags can then move buyers to a thank-you series.
 Use timers to send existing buyers engagement sequences to rekindle new selling opportunities.

 Lead Magnet Sales Funnel